 - Pick up after your pets

-Dog droppings, even if properly composted into soil, doesn't make safe fertilizer for food crops.
-If you are interested in composting dog dropping, make sure you use these tips to handle the concerns specific to pet pathogens.
+Dog droppings, unless properly composted, do not make safe fertilizer.
+Even composted pet waste should not be used on food crops.
+If you are interested in composting dog droppings, make sure you follow U.S. Department of Agriculture guidance to handle the concerns specific to pet pathogens.

 - Practice good horse keeping